solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 ![solrevdev.seedfolder app](/media/2020-10-03_2020-10-03_16-02-52-seedfolder-app-running.png "solrevdev.seedfolder app")

-I wanted to build a tool that will create a folder named after either a Trello card reference or the current Date in a YYYY-MM-DD format followed by the folder name and to then also copy some default standard dotfiles over in that folder
+I wanted to build a tool that will create a folder prefixed with either a bespoke reference (in my case a Trello card number) or the current date in a YYYY-MM-DD format followed by a normal folder name.

+The tool once it has created the folder will then also copy some dotfiles that I find useful in most projects over.

 For example:

-`MO-818_create-dotnet-tool`
+`818_create-dotnet-tool`

 `2020-09-29_create-dotnet-tool`